BlueBrain/SSCxEModelExamples/README.rst

 Generalization
 ______________

-The generalization of the canonical L5PC e-model to a number of morphologies is done with the model-managmetn tool.
+The generalization of the canonical L5PC e-model to a number of morphologies is done with the model-management tool.
 To run a generalization use ``model-management.ipynb`` in ``/model_management/mm_run_minimal``.
 The morphologies used in the step can be found in ``/model_management/mm_run_minimal/morphologies/``.

 Usage